ROBERTO QUINTANA | ARTIST PORTFOLIO

 ROBERTO QUINTANA: STATEMENT

-Some of my earliest memories are of the pungent smells of the eucalyptus trees in the dry river-washes of the Coachella Valley, and the loud, incessant electric-buzzing of the locusts’ humming, thick in the hot, still aromatic air–the relentless heat of the afternoon sun rising like shimmering waves off the red and ochre earth and the sage-scorched dunes.
-I can remember the blanched-yellow sky of noon with the fire-ants scrambling for cover.
-I remember the blazing red, magenta-orange light of the desert sunsets; the purple-grey-green skies of dusk, with the coyotes calling in the dark-blue hills; and I can recall the silver-indigo cloak of night reaching out beyond the starry Milky Way, with the echo of a distant train’s whistle floating far off across the lonely, timeless dream of night.
+Some of my earliest memories are of the pungent smells of the eucalyptus trees in the dry river-washes of the Coachella Valley, and the loud, incessant, electric-buzzing of the locusts’ humming, thick in the hot, still aromatic air–the relentless heat of the afternoon sun rising like shimmering waves off the red and ochre earth and the sage-scorched dunes.
+I can remember the blanched-yellow sky of noon, with the fire-ants scrambling for cover.
+I remember the blazing red, magenta-orange light of the sunsets; the purple-grey-green skies of dusk, with the coyotes calling in the dark-blue hills; and I can recall the silver-indigo cloak of night reaching out beyond the Milky Way, with the echo of a train’s whistle floating far off across the lonely, timeless dream of night.

 Roberto Quintana, WFA, has been painting professionally since 1980.
 Working by commission as a conceptual-environmental artist through his mural painting studio, Art and Soul Productions, Roberto designs and executes site-specific murals for private and commercial clients throughout the western United States.